Uber, Lyft pledge to pay for legal fees of drivers sued under Texas abortion law

 Logan Green, the company’s CEO, doubled down on Twitter calling the law an “attack on women’s access to healthcare and on their right to choose.”

-Shortly after, Dara Khosrowshahi, Uber CEO, made a similar pledge to cover legal fees of any driver who may incur a lawsuit under this law.
+Shortly after, Dara Khosrowshahi, Uber CEO, made a similar pledge to cover legal fees of anyone who may incur a lawsuit under this law.

 The new law, which went into effect Sept.
-1, allows private citizens to sue anyone involved in an abortion (other than the patient) after a fetal heartbeat is detected.
-Citizens are allowed to sue for up to $10,000.
+1, allows private citizens to sue anyone they believe had an abortion passed six weeks into a pregnancy and anyone who assisted in the procedure.
+Anyone who may win a legal case against someone who received an abortion can be awarded up to $10,000.

+SB8, also known as the “Texas Heartbeat Act,” prohibits abortions whenever an ultrasound can detect what lawmakers defined as a fetal “heartbeat.”

 “It’s not a heartbeat, it’s the motion of the neural cells going up and down tubes in an embryo,” Dr. Michael Cackovic, a maternal-fetal medicine specialist at Ohio State University’s Wexner Medical Center, told the Associated Press.